akostrik/stage_telegram_python/README.md

 In the line 13 of server2/backend/server2.js put the same MongoDB connection string as in server1/.env:
 > const mongoUrl = 'mongodb+srv...';
 ### Compile and Run
-In the second terminal launch Vue:
+In the second terminal launch Vue server:
 ```
 cd server2
 npm run dev